 As a tropical plant with fleshy leaves, Anthurium Forgetii -Forget’s Anthurium needs high humidity levels between 70-80%.
 You can increase humidity levels by placing a tray of water near the plant or using a humidifier in the room where it grows.

-Alternatively Care Tips: you could also mist your plants every few days with warm water.
+Alternatively you could also mist your plants every few days with warm water.
 Growing the exotic and beautiful Anthurium Forgetii – Forget’s Anthurium can be an enjoyable experience if you follow the right care tips.

 Anthurium Forgetii – Forget’s Anthurium Propagation Tips

 Propagating Anthurium Forgetii – Forget’s Anthurium can be a great way to expand your collection and share with friends.
 The easiest way to propagate this plant is through division, which means separating the parent plant into two or more smaller plants.
-Before diving in, make sure you have all the necessary tools and materials, such as a sharp knife or pruning shears, a clean pot with fresh soil and rooting hormone.

 To start the division process, carefully remove the entire plant from its pot and gently shake off any excess soil.
 You should be able to see where the baby plants are growing out from the parent rhizome.